-7.2.6.
-Personal Preferences
+7.2.6 Personal Preferences

-Following the "Personal Preferences" link on your dashboard will allow you to edit a few predefined settings which control Plone's behavior.
-This form is also the edit display of your profile (see Figure 7.14 on the following page).
+If you follow the "Personal Preferences" link on your dashboard, you can adjust a few predefined settings which control Plone's behavior.
+This form is also the edit display of your profile (see Figure 7.15 on the next page).